 7. When will the winners be announced?

 CNU recognizes all award recipients on its website, Public Square (CNU's online journal), and at an annual awards ceremony.
-This year's ceremony will be held during CNU's thirty-first annual Congress, which runs from May 31 - June 3, 2023.
-Winning project teams can attend the awards ceremony for free tentatively scheduled for June 2, 2023.
+This year's ceremony will be held during CNU's thirty-second annual Congress, which runs from May 15 - 18, 2024 in Cincinnati, OH.
+Winning project teams can attend the awards ceremony for free tentatively scheduled for May 16, 2024.
 All applicants will be notified prior to those dates.

 8. Are codes, manuals, plans, studies, or other documents eligible?